 Stuart Symington was sworn in as the first Secretary of the Air Force by Chief Justice Fred Vinson on Sept.
 18, 1947, establishing the United States Air Force as truly an independent arm of the U.S. military.
 (U.S. Air Force photo)

 DAYTON, Ohio -- Copies of the National Security Act of 1947 and Executive Order 9877, along with the pen with which President Harry Truman signed the Act, are on display in the Presidential Gallery at the National Museum of the United States Air Force.
 (U.S. Air Force photo)

-> Note: This exhibit is located in the Presidential Gallery on a controlled-access portion of Wright-Patterson Air Force Base.
-The gallery will close until further notice beginning May 1, 2013, as part of budget reduction requirements due to sequestration.
+Note: This exhibit is located in the Presidential Gallery on a controlled-access portion of Wright-Patterson Air Force Base.
+Click here for requirements to visit this gallery.

-> On July 26, 1947, while aboard the presidential C-54 aircraft, Sacred Cow, President Harry S. Truman signed the National Security Act of 1947, officially establishing the United States Air Force as a separate service under the National Military Establishment (renamed in 1949 the Department of Defense).
+On July 26, 1947, while aboard the presidential C-54 aircraft, Sacred Cow, President Harry S. Truman signed the National Security Act of 1947, officially establishing the United States Air Force as a separate service under the National Military Establishment (renamed in 1949 the Department of Defense).
 The Act set out requirements for the Air Force that "it shall be organized, trained and equipped primarily for prompt and sustained offensive and defensive air operations.
 The Air Force shall be responsible for the air forces necessary for the effective prosecution of war except otherwise assigned and, in accordance with integrated joint mobilization plans, for the expansion of the peacetime components of the Air Force to meet the needs of war."